JudgeGroovyman/JudgeGroovyman.github.io/Unity.md

 * Game Maker Studio - Community: toxic.
 I even tried to argue in favor of it 'it cant be that bad' and I was assured that it was.
 I own one version of this in humblebundle.
 * Amazons
 * RPG Maker - I own VX Ace and XP and a bunch of tile packs in humble bundle.

+## About Game Engines ##
+About game engine or programming language maturity

+- From Reddit
+  - When you google a problem in Godot and it only shows the official documentation, you know it's not ready for serious development.
+  - On the other, google something for Unity or Unreal, and someone has had that problem before and there's a good chance that it's solved.
+- 1. Google gives you almost nothing or results from another language
+- 2. Google gives you results from the official documentation
+- 3. Google gives you results from people who have had the problem before but haven’t had much discussion or activity
+- 4. Google gives results from people who have had the problems and the community has solved them
+- 5. They’ve solved them and given easy applicable solutions

 ## More Obscure Competitors ##
 * [JLud2D](https://github.com/rafael-esper/JLud2D) this looks like a great tiled compatible way to make Sega Master System and Genesis style games.
 Updated May 2018